Ringleton/LED-Matrix-Temperature-UV-Display/README.md

 **Mem Use:**  The total percentage of used memory.

+**Light:**  The light level from the sensor or -1 if not found.

-**Set to:**  The display brightness percentage level.
+**Brightness:**  The display brightness percentage level.
 Based on either the optional light sensor or the configuration settings with the time of day.

-**Lux:**  The lux value from the sensor or -1 if not found.

-**Light:**  The light level from the sensor.

 Note: If you are connected to the Pi while the display program is running, pressing the Space Bar will temporarily show the statistics above on the display.
 # 3D Files and Display Assembly